Handling Holiday Hassles With A Co-Parent Who Hates You

 Play offense

-If you have been dealing with a difficult Ex, chances are you have a pretty good idea of what to expect when holidays or special events crop up.
+If you have been dealing with a difficult co-parent, chances are you have a pretty good idea of what to expect when holidays or special events crop up.
 Although you can’t plan for every possible situation, do what you can to make holiday events a worry-free experience for your kids.

-Imagine Leyla has a starring role in the school’s holiday play and both you and your Ex will be there.
+Imagine Leyla has a starring role in the school’s holiday play and both you and your co-parent will be there.
 Without a doubt, Leyla has enough to be anxious about without worrying which parent she will walk up to after the program is over.

 Suppose Dad knows Mom isn’t gracious about sharing time.
 One way Dad could help Leyla out is by letting her off the hook before the big night.
 He could offer Mom the opportunity to take Leyla for ice cream after the play.
 When Mom drops Leyla off, he could spend some extra time chatting with Leyla about her big night while tucking her in bed.